The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 [Healer Optimization Guide](https://www.youtube.com/watch?v=SclS5tbtWNc)

-This video guide by Momo Sama is incredibly useful for learning how to optimize with your co-healer to push for higher DPS.
+This video guide by Momo Sama is incredibly useful for learning how to optimize with your cohealer to push for higher dps.
 This video is the holy grail of information in regards to optimizing.
 This is a MUST watch for anyone wanting to learn how higher level play operates.
 The information regarding potencies of abilities is outdated, but the fundamentals are still very good to know.

 [Intro to Astrologian](https://docs.google.com/document/d/1DtB6WBzufUTEG5-ManJ9wYUsawgvcUQgkN6bGjFsq6o/edit#heading=h.6t6shfxi1z)

 A guide to Astrologian by Zyrkhan Dar’locke.
 Reading this as a Scholar can be useful, as it gives insight into how their kit operates.
-Knowing your co-healer’s tools well is important for maximizing the effectiveness of your own play.
+Knowing your cohealer’s tools well is important for maximizing the effectiveness of your own play.

 [TheoryJerks Website](http://theoryjerks.akhmorning.com/)